-Nowadays, almost everyone wants to become internet famous, especially through live streaming.
+Nowadays, almost everyone wants to become internet famous, primarily through live streaming.

 However, they quickly find out that it’s not easy for a newly minted channel to reach superstardom.
 Even streamers who manage to stick it out for years, spending money and resources to improve, often end up never making it.
 So, what do successful channels do differently?
 It’s simple.